Sugar Addiction (part 1). 7 Parallels Between Sugar and Drugs.

-While it is well known that drugs and alcohol are addictive, there is more acceptance that certain foods, particularly sugar, can be addictive in some people.
+It is a well-known fact that drugs and alcohol are addictive.
+There is now more acceptance that certain foods, particularly sugar, can be addictive in some people.
 Studies show that sugar produces a similar brain response as drugs and alcohol by directly releasing dopamine, a neurotransmitter in the brain associated with the reward center.
-This can cause loss of control leading to overeating.
+This can cause loss of control and lead to overeating.

-So both food and drugs are mood altering substances.
-The brain signals the “user” to seek more substance to experience another “high” which continues to reinforce the pleasurable experience and repeated behavior.
+As such, food and drugs are both mood-altering substances.
+When you eat sugar, your brain signals you to seek more sugar to experience another “high”.
+This continues to reinforce the pleasurable experience and will create repeated behavior.

-Some people are not aware of how sugar plays a role in their eating habits.
+You may not be aware how sugar plays a role in your eating habits.
 To show the parallel between drugs and sugar, look at the DSM-IV-R criteria for substance dependence (3 or more of the following in the past 12 months).
 Think about how they may also apply to certain foods as well.

-Have you found that over time you need to eat more sugar more frequently or in greater amounts in an attempt to feel better?
+Have you found that over time you need to eat more sugar more frequently or in greater amounts to feel better?

-Do you have any physical symptoms (fatigue, irritability, a headache, feeling a bit shaky) when the sugar wears off?
+Do you have any physical symptoms when the sugar wears off?
+Symptoms may include fatigue, irritability, a headache or feeling a bit shaky.
 Do you ever eat more sugar to relieve these symptoms?